 Koch Rajbongshi group cries foul over NRC exclusions

-GUWAHATI: The All Assam Koch Rajbongshi Sanmilani (AAKRS), an influential organisation representing the Koch Rajbongshi community in the state, has threatened to intensify its agitation if the nearly 3lakh people from the community left out of the National Register of Citizens (NRC) are not reinstated as Indian citizens.
+GUWAHATI: The All Assam Koch Rajbongshi Sanmilani (AAKRS), an influential organisation representing the Koch Rajbongshi community in the state, has threatened to intensify its agitation if the nearly three lakh people from the community left out of the National Register of Citizens (NRC) are not reinstated as Indian citizens.

 “This is gross injustice and we demand that the government should make immediate special arrangements to reinstate the excluded indigenous people through affidavits rather than making them face the ignominy of appealing before foreigners’ tribunals,” Roy said.